jxu0510/ac215_closedai/README.md

 ```

 ## **3. Usage Details**
 Once the deployment is complete, the web server will be running on the external IP of the compute instance.
-To access the application, open the browser and go to `http://<External-IP>/`

 ## **4. Known Issues and Limitations**